 This lockdown playlist has featured my highly opinionated reviews of organizational change literature.
 If nothing else, I have enjoyed the distraction of this creative process.
 Critical thinking primarily informs my review choices rather than my reviews.
 I concentrate on the literature that I appreciate and I celebrate that literature, rather than objectively reviewing it.
 There are some critical reviews, but the ‘dodgy’ organizational change literature doesn’t really merit the time and energy it takes to create a video.

 This post lists all ten of the videos that I produced.
 I am not going to embed all videos into this post.
 I have embedded the final two videos and included a short commentary.
 I enjoyed the creativity of making these videos; filming, editing and uploading proved to be a fascinating learning curve.
-Whilst, I am concluding this playlist, I hope to do further videos.
-I enjoyed filming in the forest and at this moment filming videos of forests is appealing.

 - Introduction to the OCRD playlist.